Fairy tale: Film

 Many filmed fairy tales have been made primarily for children, from Disney's later works to Aleksandr Rou's retelling of Vasilissa the Beautiful, the first Soviet film to use Russian folk tales in a big-budget feature.
 Others have used the conventions of fairy tales to create new stories with sentiments more relevant to contemporary life, as in Labyrinth, My Neighbor Totoro, Happily N'Ever After, and the films of Michel Ocelot.

 Other works have retold familiar fairy tales in a darker, more horrific or psychological variant aimed primarily at adults.
 Notable examples are Jean Cocteau's Beauty and the Beast and The Company of Wolves, based on Angela Carter's retelling of Little Red Riding Hood.
 Likewise, Princess Mononoke, Pan's Labyrinth, Suspiria, and Spike create new stories in this genre from fairy tale and folklore motifs.

-In comics and animated TV series, The Sandman, Revolutionary Girl Utena, Princess Tutu, Fables and MÄR all make use of standard fairy tale elements to various extents but are more accurately categorised as fairytale fantasy due to the definite locations and characters which a longer narrative requires.
+In comics and animated TV series, The Sandman, Hellboy, Revolutionary Girl Utena, Princess Tutu, Fables, and MÄR all make use of standard fairy tale elements to various extents but are more accurately categorised as fairytale fantasy due to the definite locations and characters which a longer narrative requires.

 A more modern cinematic fairy tale would be Luchino Visconti's Le Notti Bianche, starring Marcello Mastroianni before he became a superstar.
 It involves many of the romantic conventions of fairy tales, yet it takes place in post-World War II Italy, and it ends realistically.

 In recent years, Disney has been dominating the fairy tale film industry by remaking their animated fairy tale films into live action.
 Examples include Maleficent (2014), Cinderella (2015), Beauty and the Beast (2017) and so on.